threefoldtech/playground/docs/user_stories.md

     - After deployment, all details of the deployed virtual machine will be shown to user.
     - Also, list of all deployments available at the bottom to view details at anytime.
-    - User can also view all deployments/contracts from 'Contracts' and 'Deployments' in 'My Account'.
+    - User can also view all deployments/contracts from 'Contracts' and 'Deployments' in 'My Account' section.
 ---
-## Scenario 10
+## Deployment Cancellation

     - As a user I expect to cancel any of my deployments anytime